• Skip to primary navigation

 • The Normandy Victory Museum and its D-Day Experience as if you were flying in the plane on the day of the bombing (to be decided according to the sensitivity of your children)

-• In terms of beaches, Juno Beach and Utah Beach are the most suitable with room to run but also machines and stages set on the beaches
+• In terms of beaches, Juno Beach and Utah Beach are the most suitable, with plenty of room to run around, as well as machines and stages set up on the beaches.

 Books to read / movies to see before or after traveling